safeledger logo

 • Marketing material approvals: in certain cases, brochures, ads, or online campaigns must be approved.

-• Trade license of parent company: required if your business is a subsidiary of a larger corporate group.
+• Trade license of parent company: required if your business is a subsidiary of a larger corporate group including cases involving a Real Estate Trade License.

 Tip: Ensure all documents are properly attested and, if needed, translated into Arabic to meet regulatory requirements.